 - Negative numbers(integer or decimal).

-- Characters other that numbers like “a”,”!”,”;”, etc.
+- Characters other than numbers like “a”,”!”,”;”, etc.

 - Identify inputs (causes) and outputs (effect).

-- Develop cause effect graph.
+- Develop a cause-effect graph.

-- Transform the graph into decision table.
+- Transform the graph into a decision table.

 - Convert decision table rules to test cases.

-For example, in the following cause effect graph:
+For example, in the following cause-effect graph:

 Each column corresponds to a rule which will become a test case for testing.
 So there will be 4 test cases.

-- Processor (Pentium 3, Pentium 4) and number of processors.
+- Processor (Pentium 3, Pentium 4) and several processors.

-- Architecture and characteristic of machine (32 bit or 64 bit).
+- Architecture and characteristics of machine (32-bit or 64-bit).